 Indirect impact is the value added supported through other parties in the supply chain, that is, the supply chain activity generated in the Spanish economy by the loans granted.
-To calculate these effects, type I Gross Value Added (GVA) multipliers were used to estimate the total indirect GVA generated by the loans granted.
-Indirect GVA is the GVA supported through the loans granted within the borrowers' industries in terms of supply chain demand(1).
+In order to calculate these effects, type I Gross Value Added (GVA) multipliers were used to estimate the total indirect GVA generated by the loans granted.
+Indirect GVA supported through the loans granted within the borrowers' industries in terms of supply chain demand(1).